 You can use honey, agave, or a sugar free syrup in this recipe in place of the maple syrup.
 Just note that the flavor will be different.
 Maple syrup tends to be mild in flavor while still adding a touch of sweetness.

-What oil can I use?
+What oil can I use in almond flour banana muffins?

 For these paleo banana muffins you can use your oil of choice.
 We tend to use avocado oil or coconut oil.
 You can also use melted and cooled ghee.